ebourg/StrataDocs/pages/docs/basics/schedules.md

 The `PeriodicSchedule` class allows the stub to be controlled in two main ways.

 The most convenient approach is to use a `StubConvention`.
-This has six possible values:
+This has eight possible values:

 * 'ShortInitial'
 * 'LongInitial'